bytecodealliance/wasm-micro-runtime/doc/wamr_api.md

 **Libc API's**<br/>
 This is a minimal set of Libc API's for memory allocation, string manipulation and printing.
-The header file is located at ```lib/app-libs/libc/lib_base.h```.
+The header files are located at ```test-tools/toolchain/sysroot```.
 The current supported API set is listed here:
 ``` C
 void *malloc(size_t size);
 void *calloc(size_t n, size_t size);